-The Network will develop a strategy report based on the input from the joint industry and academia workshops and other events, as well as using data collected in an annual survey.
-It will cover research capability and provide a snap shot of the current research portfolio.
+The Network has developed a strategy report based on the input from the joint industry and academia workshops and other events, as well as using data collected in an annual survey.
+It covers research capability and provides a snap shot of the current research portfolio.

 EPSRC Centre for Power Electronics